 Rev. Wright wasn’t literally calling for God’s wrath to be visited upon on America.
-He was just talking in the flamboyently oratorical way that’s common in African-American culture — and that’s very traditionally used by black preachers in black churches.
+He was just talking in the flamboyantly oratorical way that’s traditionally used by black preachers in black churches.
 There are all kinds of visual and tonal cues that tell you when that’s the kind of talk you’re hearing.
-But if you’re not used to those cues — if you don’t really have any experience in black culture — you might end up thinking that, in Rev. Wright’s case, he means what he says, in the same way a white preacher would if he or she said the same things.
-But that’s just a category mistake.
+But if you’re not used to those cues—if you don’t really have much or any experience in black culture—then you might naturally assume that, in Rev. Wright’s case, he means what he says, in the same way that a white preacher would if he or she said the same things.

-Trust me: If my straightlaced, hyper-intellectual white pastor ever hollered from his pulpit, “God damn America!”, I would have no doubt that he’d gone insane and constructed an atom bomb in his garage.
-When I hear Rev. Wright say it, though, I know that he’s just dramatically making a point to an audience keenly attuned to his flamboyent style of communication — to what, contrary to what it might seem to outsiders, are the subtleties of his message.
+Trust me: If my straight-laced, hyper-intellectual white pastor ever hollered from his pulpit, “God damn America!”, I would have no doubt that he’d lost his mind.
+When I hear Rev. Wright say it, though, I know that he’s just dramatically making a point to an audience keenly attuned to his flamboyant style of communication—to what, contrary to what it might seem to outsiders, are the subtleties of his message.

 White people can relax.
 Rev. Wright doesn’t think everyone in the United States belongs to the K.K.K.
 He doesn’t want God to destroy America.
 And his audience doesn’t hear it that way, either.